7 Nights - 5 Walking Days

 When to come.

 This holiday is only available in October each year.
-However, if you are looking to book for a group of four or more, we can offer this holiday on alternative dates in April, October, and November.
+However, if you want to book for a group of four or more, we can offer this holiday on alternative dates in April, October, and November.
 Contact us for more information.

 The weather is generally consistent in those months, allowing you to enjoy this unique walking holiday.